Rogers-Development-Services/Code-Quiz/README.md

 2. Multiple pages for beginning/finishing the game.
 The top 5 player high scores.
 3. Removal of Excessive Text.
+4. Timer will clear immediately after last question is answered.
+5. Inputing initials will appear after completing the quiz and score will be stored and not inputed to local memory.

 ## Feedback